GeoInformacao/geobage/README.md

      GitHub repository - https://github.com/GeoInformacao/geobage.

-Uma entrada BibTeX para usuários LaTeX é:
+A BibTeX entry for LaTeX users is:

      @Misc {geobage,
      title = {geobage: Spatial data from the municipality of Bag{\'e}},